-Other than in exceptional circumstances, the common law defence of state immunity is not available to Australian State and Federal entities facing civil actions.
-Under the IAA, State and Federal entities are bound by arbitration awards and Australian courts readily uphold arbitration awards against such entities.
+Other than in exceptional circumstances, the common law defence of state immunity is not available to Australian state and federal entities facing civil actions.
+Under the IAA, state and federal entities are bound by arbitration awards and Australian courts readily uphold arbitration awards against such entities.

-In respect of foreign States, the Foreign States Immunities Act 1985 (Cth) provides for limited state immunity.
-The actions of foreign States are generally immune from proceedings, unless it has submitted to the jurisdiction.
-However, the commercial activities of a foreign State are not immune from proceedings (Section 11 of the Foreign States Immunities Act 1985 (Cth)).
-In Lahoud v The Democratic Republic of Congo [2017] FCA 982, the court held that foreign state immunity was irrelevant in circumstances where the State had submitted to the jurisdiction of the ICSID tribunals.
+In respect of foreign states, the Foreign States Immunities Act 1985 (Cth) provides for limited state immunity.
+The actions of foreign states are generally immune from proceedings, unless the state has submitted to the jurisdiction.
+However, the commercial activities of a foreign state are not immune from proceedings (Section 11 of the Foreign States Immunities Act 1985 (Cth)).
+In Laboud v The Democratic Republic of Congo [2017] FCA 982, the court held that foreign state immunity was irrelevant in circumstances where the state had submitted to the jurisdiction of the ICSID tribunals.

-In Kingdom of Spain v Infrastructure Services Luxembourg Sàrl [2021] FCAFC 3, the Federal Court of Australia Full Court distinguished between the "recognition" and "enforcement" of arbitral awards.
-The Court rejected Spain's state immunity argument on the basis that Spain submitted to Australia's jurisdiction for the purposes of recognition of awards by entering into the ICSID Convention.
+In Kingdom of Spain v Infrastructure Services Luxembourg Sàrl [2021] FCAFC 3, the Full Federal Court of Australia distinguished between the "recognition" and "enforcement" of arbitral awards.
+The court rejected Spain's state immunity argument on the basis that Spain submitted to Australia's jurisdiction for the purposes of recognition of awards by entering into the ICSID Convention.
 What was sought in the lower court was not the enforcement, but the recognition of awards.
+The arbitral award was recognised in a subsequent decision of Kingdom of Spain v Infrastructure Services Luxembourg S.à.r.l.
+(No 3) [2021] FCAFC 112.